1Birdo/BotnetGo/README.md

    For me i found a rental host that can do 16 servers, Including CNC to test this on, only costing 20 GBP (Great British Pounds) in BTC

-   I wont share ATM mainly due to the host implementing tighter security if abused.

    You can obtain affordable servers by using a rental VPS service or a budget host.
    However, be aware that VPS providers like OVH, Vultr, or Linode may terminate or suspend your VPS due to bandwidth or flooding abuse.